mz3r0/small-bang/README.md

 - Batch Files
   - Equation - Simple math
   - Random Game - Text animations
-  - Scan - A silly program I made for fun when I was 12 probably
+  - Scan - A silly program I made for fun when I was a kid in 2014